ernestgwilsonii/snce/Readme.txt

-A basic Chrome Extention starting point for ServiceNow Incidents.
+A basic Chrome Extension starting point for ServiceNow Incidents.